An Effective Upper Bound on the Pressure-to-Energy Density Ratio in Neutron Stars: A Gedankenexperiment and Physical Information Encapsulated in the Coefficient

 \section{A Gedankenexperiment and Physical Information Encapsulated in the Coefficient $A(\x)\equiv -a_2(\x)$}

-The expression in Eq.\,(\ref{def-sc2BB}) is particularly useful, as the coefficient $B(\x)=-b_2(\x)$ effectively encodes the properties of the central SSS.
+The expression in Eq.\,(\ref{def-sc2BB}) is particularly useful, as the coefficient $B(\x)=-b_2(\x)$ effectively encodes the properties of $s_{\rm c}^2$.
 In this section, we examine the physical insights contained in the expansion coefficient $A(\x)\equiv -a_2(\x)$ by designing the following Gedankenexperiment.

 \figurename{ FIG.}

 Suppose we have a NS with a fixed central energy density $\varepsilon_{\rm{c}}$ and then apply an external force to the NS, as shown in FIG.\,\ref{fig_a2Phys}.
 As this force increases, the central EOS-parameter $ \x= \widehat{P}_{\rm{c}}={P_{\rm{c}}}/{\varepsilon_{\rm{c}}}$ correspondingly increases.
 Consider a sphere with a small fixed radius $\widehat{r}_{\rm f}$, or equivalently the mass-shell within $\delta\widehat{r}_{\rm f}$ near the center.
 For sufficiently small $\widehat{r}_{\rm f}$ ($\widehat{r}_{\rm f}\to0$), the expression for the small-sphere mass, $ \widehat{M}(\widehat{r}_{\rm f}) \approx 3^{-1}\widehat{r}_{\rm f}^3 + 5^{-1}a_2 \widehat{r}_{\rm f}^5$, becomes increasingly accurate, indicating that the coefficient $a_2$ determines the behavior of the small-sphere mass.
 Equivalently, $a_2$ controls the behavior of the corresponding mass-shell: \begin{empheq}[box=\fbox]{align} &\delta \widehat{M}(\widehat{r}_{\rm f})\approx\left(1+a_2\widehat{r}_{\rm f}^2\right)\widehat{r}_{\rm f}^2\delta\widehat{r}_{\rm f}\notag\\ \leftrightarrow& a_2\ \text{determines}\ \delta \widehat{M}(\widehat{r}_{\rm f})\notag\\ & \text{for}\ \widehat{r}_{\rm f}\to0\ \text{and}\ \delta\widehat{r}_{\rm f}\approx\rm{fixed}. \end{empheq} Since in our analysis of this section, we consider the critical transition (singularity) near the very center $\hr_{\rm f}\approx0$, keeping the $a_2$-term is sufficient, as the next-order contribution is vanishingly small because $(a_4\hr_{\rm f}^4)/(a_2\hr_{\rm f}^2)=(a_4/a_2)\hr_{\rm f}^2$, considering that $a_4/a_2\sim\mathcal{O}(1)$ \cite{CL25-a}; namely the $a_2$-term is the only nontrivial contribution near $\hr_{\rm f}\approx0$, and the physical information it contains is meaningful.